StevenSLXie/talyon/newsletter-app/README.md

-# Singapore Job Matcher
+# Talyon

-A targeted job matching platform that analyzes resumes and provides personalized job recommendations instead of generic job alerts.
+Talyon is an AI-powered job matching platform for Singapore that analyzes resumes and provides personalized job recommendations instead of generic job alerts.

 ## Features